 - 1. Working Group receives and reviews the proposal packet based on the merit of each proposal.
 Each proposal will be sorted as "recommended" or "not recommended" 22. - 2.
 Build a Working Group Recommendation. - a.
 Review Public Proposals: Public proposals sorted as "recommended" will be incorporated into the Working Group Recommendation packet, while public proposals sorted as "not recommended" will not be included in the Working Group Recommendation but will remain in the process record23.
 During this review, the Working Group may use public proposals to help inform additional site considerations. - b.
-Additional Site Considerations: The Working Group will prioritize review of public proposals and if time and capacity is available, will move on to reviewing additional sites of concern using Working Group expertise, including agency knowledge.
+Additional Site Considerations: The Working Group will prioritize review of public proposals and if time and capacity is-are available, will move on to reviewing additional sites of concern using Working Group expertise, including agency knowledge.
 The Working Group may also consider analyzing unimplemented recommended designations from the 1994 Rocky Habitat Management Strategy. - 3.
-Conduct a 30-day public comment period on the Rocky Habitat Working Group Recommendation. - a.
-The Working Group Recommendation will be made available for a 30-day public comment period.
+Conduct a 30-day public comment period on the Rocky Habitat Working Group Recommendation.